 Buying Train Tickets in France: A Quick Guide

 The official French rail website is SNCF (Société Nationale des Chemins de Fer).
-You can buy train tickets from www.oui.sncf but the website is plagued with all kinds of weird technical issues so it often won’t accept non-French credit cards, it sometimes has strange redirects, and there are odd translation issues.
+You can buy train tickets from www.oui.sncf but the website is plagued with all kinds of weird technical issues—like randomly not accepting non-French credit cards, strange redirects, and odd translation issues.

 In short: I recommend avoiding www.oui.sncf as there other more user-friendly options which I’ll cover below.

 There are two third-party booking services that I use when booking my French train tickets: